Please read the short Introduction first.

 Kataluma is also used in Mark 14:14 and Luke 22:11 and is usually translated here as “guest room”.
 Luke used the more specific word for “inn” (pandocheion) in the parable of the Good Samaritan in Luke 10:34.

 Were Mary and Joseph shunned because of Mary’s seemingly scandalous pregnancy?
 The Bible tells us that Joseph was a descendant of King David (Matt.
 1:16-17; Luke 1:27; 2:4ff).
-Bethlehem, also known as the city of David, was Joseph’s ancestral town.
-Jesus was born in Bethlehem (Matt.
+Bethlehem, also known as the city of David, was Joseph’s ancestral town, so it is possible that he had family in Bethlehem.
+Jesus, a descendant of King David was born in Bethlehem (Matt.
 2:1a).

 The Greek word for manger/stall (phatnē) is also used in Luke 13:15 where it is usually translated as “stall”.
 BDAG gives these possible meanings for phatnē: manger; crib [as in a stall or pen for cattle, or a rack or manger for fodder used in a stable or house for cattle]; stable; even a feeding place under the open sky (in contrast to a kataluma.)